 With a mix of family-friendly and adult-only rides, Pedalpalooza embraces bike fun as a way to bring community together.
-Many rides — such as Galactic Disco or the Bowie vs. Prince ride — encourage costumes, reflecting the festival’s celebratory, non-competitive nature.
-And while fun with bikes is Pedalpalooza’s priority, events like the Climate Ride, Oil Train Protest Ride, Feminist Ride and Jazz Funeral Ride (memorializing Portland and Oregon traffic deaths) also let people to speak out on important issues.
+Many rides — such as Galactic Disco or the Bey vs. Gaga ride — encourage costumes, reflecting the festival’s celebratory, non-competitive nature.
+And while fun with bikes is Pedalpalooza’s priority, in previous years events like the Climate Ride, Oil Train Protest Ride, Feminist Ride and Jazz Funeral Ride (memorializing Portland and Oregon traffic deaths) also let people to speak out on important issues.

 Pedalpalooza for visitors

 Visiting from out of town?
-The SHIFT visitor info page includes tips on transporting your bike, bike shops and rentals, and bike maps.
-If you don’t have a bike with you, it’s easy to test out Portland’s Biketown bike share program or one of the city’s other bike rental programs.
+If you don’t have a bike with you, it’s easy to test out Portland’s bike share program, Biketown, or one of the city’s several other bike rental programs.
 Want to get a taste of Pedalpalooza without pedaling?
-Head to an event that kicks off with a pre-ride gathering, like Loud and Lit.
+Head to an event that ends with a post-ride dance, like the Kick-Off Ride Afterparty at Vitalidad Movement Arts Center.
 There are also slower rides that you can join by foot or pedicab.

 “Pedalpalooza is a ‘Welcome to summer, get on your bike!’ event that builds community,” says McCraw.
 “Hopefully, people you pass by will get a whiff of that joy — that delightful sense of being yourself and having fun in public — and join us on the next ride.”